7

 Standard Permission Set

-The standard permission set Includes common permissions for a feature associated with a permission set license.
+The standard permission set includes common permissions for a feature associated with a permission set license.

 Salesforce-Expert-Trainer-CTA-1